 Persons with disabilities typically have special housing needs due to physical or developmental capabilities, fixed or limited incomes, and higher health costs.
-Approximately 5.3 percent of the City of Mendota's population lives with one or more types of disabilities, less than the Fresno County average of 12.9 percent and the state average of 10.7 percent.
-This may reflect the city's relatively low population of older residents, who typically experience disabilities at higher rates.
-Approximately 7.0 percent of Mendota residents are 65 years of age or older, one of the lowest rates of senior residents in Fresno County.
-Residents living with disabilities in the eastern portion of the city comprise 5.1 percent of the population, of which 61.6 percent are seniors.
-Although seniors comprise only 5.0 percent of the eastern portion of the city, 71.9 percent report a disability (FIGURE 1I-8 Percentage of the Population with a Disability in Mendota).
-In the western portion of the city, the overall rate of disability is 5.6 percent.
-Although seniors comprise only 7.2 percent of the population in this area, 35.7 percent of this age cohort experiences one or more disabilities, representing 45.5 percent of total persons with disabilities in this tract.
+Approximately 8.2 percent of Parlier's population lives with one or more types of disabilities, less than the Fresno County rate of 12.9 percent and the state rate of 10.7 percent.
+This may reflect Parlier's relatively low population of older residents, a population who typically experiences disabilities at higher rates.
+This is reflected among even the relatively small proportion of seniors in Parlier (8.2 percent of the population), where 38.1 percent of seniors experience one or more disabilities.

+Residents living with disabilities in the southwestern portion of the city comprise 7.7 percent of the population, of whom, 40.4 percent are seniors (Figure 1K-10, Percentage of the Population with a Disability in Parlier).
+In the northeastern portion of the city, 10.4 percent of the population experiences a disability, of whom, 60.4 percent are seniors.
+In the Zediker, South Newmark, South Zediker neighborhoods, there is a higher rate of seniors, with 14.8 percent of the population aged 65 years or older.
+This likely corresponds to the location of an age-restricted apartment community and the New Parlier Senior Center.
+In these neighborhoods, 42.4 percent of seniors report a disability.
+In the central portion of the city, the overall rate of disability is 7.7 percent.
+Although seniors comprise only 5.8 percent of the population in this area, 39.0 percent of this age cohort experiences one or more disabilities, representing 29.4 percent of total persons with disabilities in this tract.
+The spatial distribution of Parlier residents living with disabilities has not meaningfully shifted between 2014 and 2020, although the proportion of persons with disabilities has increased slightly throughout the city, most notably in the central portion of the city.